- Blue Dachshund

 Dachshund dogs are very impressed with their short legs and long backs, their floppy ears, and their wiener dog looks.
 The interesting thing about this breed is that it comes in many different colors and coat types.
 There are more than 25 different coat colors, including the blue color.

-The blue Dachshund is one of the best looking of all of the Dachshund breeds.
+The blue Dachshund is one of the best-looking of all the Dachshund breeds.
 The color blue in this breed is one that is a diluted color of black and both of the parent dogs have to have the blue color in their genes in order to make the blue Dachshund.